izuzanak/uclang/uclang/doc/intro.md

 ### Build in operations

 There are few build-in operations, that are not implemented by methods of objects.
-This operations are triggered by keywords: `new`, `free` and `type`.
+These operations are triggered by keywords: `new`, `free` and `type`.
-Keyword `new` is used for construction of new object of given class, or construction of array of such objects.
+Keyword `new` is used for construction of new object of a given class, or construction of an array of such objects.
 Keyword `free` releases reference to object independently of its class.
-Keyword `type` creates object of class `Type` identifying class of object.
+Keyword `type` creates an object of class `Type` identifying class of object.

 **Example:**